GoogleCloudPlatform/terraform-validator/docs/user_guide.md

 ## Auth

-The `terraform` and `terraform-validator` commands need to be able to authenticate to Google Cloud APIs.
-This can be done by [generating a `credentials.json` file](https://cloud.google.com/docs/authentication/production).
-For local development, you can generate application default credentials.
-For production, use service account credentials instead.

-Once you have a credentials file on your local machine, set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to the credentials file.
+`terraform-validator` supports the same environment variables for authentication used by the [`google` provider for terraform](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#authentication).

+In particular, you can use the following environment variables (in order of precedence) to provide a [service account key file](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#full-reference):

+- `GOOGLE_CREDENTIALS`
+- `GOOGLE_CLOUD_KEYFILE_JSON`
+- `GOOGLE_KEYFILE_JSON`

+Using Terraform-Validator-specific [service accounts](https://cloud.google.com/docs/authentication/getting-started) is the recommended practice when using Terraform Validator.

+You can also authenticate using an [OAuth 2.0 access token](https://developers.google.com/identity/protocols/OAuth2), which can be provided via the `GOOGLE_OAUTH_ACCESS_TOKEN` environment variable.

+For local development, you can also use [Google Application Default Credentials](https://cloud.google.com/docs/authentication/production) by providing the path to your application default credentials file via the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 ```
 gcloud auth application-default login  # local development only
-GOOGLE_APPLICATION_CREDENTIALS=~/.config/gcloud/application_default_credentials.json  # or path to service account credentials
+GOOGLE_APPLICATION_CREDENTIALS=~/.config/gcloud/application_default_credentials.json
 ```

 ## `terraform-validator validate`